 With that in mind, one way to understand the interaction of elements is to see them as sets of triangles crashing into one another and combining to make different sets of triangles.

 Air, represented by the octahedron, is nothing but two tetrahedrons stacked back to back.
-Ayurvedically speaking, foods with a predominance of the air element are considered very dry and rough, difficult to digest, like popcorn or crackers.
-There is a certain intuitive logic to how these shapes connect to our experiential reality, if you are willing to tune in and do the experiment.
+Ayurvedically speaking, foods with a predominance of the air element is considered very dry and rough, difficult to digest, like popcorn or crackers.
+There is a certain intuitive logic to how these shapes connect to our experiential reality if you are willing to tune in and do the experiment.

 Somewhat outside this process, although not entirely immune, is the square-based cube, representing earth.
-As the most dense element, it makes sense that each of its sides are made of not one, but two triangles (aka a square).
+As the densest element, it makes sense that each of its sides is made of not one, but two triangles (aka a square).
 The eight square sides that make up a cube are indicative of the infinite potential of material creation, as well as the power of stability, as the number eight is both an upright infinity symbol and a perfectly balanced shape suggesting, as above, so below.

-Outside the triangular paradigm altogether is the five sided pentagon that makes up the dodecahedron.
-Given that the ether acts as a container for the other elements, it only makes sense that it not be overly susceptible to entanglement.
+Outside the triangular paradigm altogether is the five-sided pentagon that makes up the dodecahedron.
+Given that the ether acts as a container for the other elements, it only makes sense that it is not overly susceptible to entanglement.